YevheniiYusenkov/esbuild-plugin-emit-decorator-metadata/README.md

 ## Overview

-This is a plugin for [esbuild](https://esbuild.github.io/) to support and the tsconfig setting `"emitDecoratorMetadata": true,`
+This is a plugin for [esbuild](https://esbuild.github.io/) to support the tsconfig setting `"emitDecoratorMetadata": true,`

 When the decorator flag is set to `true`, the build process will inspect each .ts file and upon a decorator, will transpile with Typescript.

 ## Disclaimer

 This package is a rewritten version of another package but with correct source map handling.
 In the original code, source maps were broken, which is why this package was created.
-Additionally, this module is ESM-only.
+The distribution now provides both ESM and CommonJS entry points.

 Thanks to [Brian McBride](https://github.com/Brian-McBride) for publish his esbuild-decorators package.
 [Original Source](https://github.com/anatine/esbuildnx/tree/main/packages/esbuild-decorators)